-A lifelong Dayton area resident, Moss previously was the Director of Scholarship Initiatives for Wright State University.
+A lifelong Dayton area resident, Moss Vann previously was the Director of Scholarship Initiatives for Wright State University.
 She also has served as the Director of Development for the College of Liberal Arts and the Director of Annual Giving, University Development.
-Moss earned her Bachelor of Arts and Master of Public Administration from Wright State University where she also is a founding member of the African-American Alumni Society.
+Moss Vann earned her Bachelor of Arts and Master of Public Administration from Wright State University where she also is a founding member of the African-American Alumni Society.

-Moss is an active community volunteer and has served on the board of the African-American Community Fund of The Dayton Foundation and is a member of the Association of Fundraising Professionals, Council for the Advancement and Support of Education, Operation Crossroads African Alumni Network and Delta Sigma Theta Sorority, Inc. Dayton Alumnae Chapter’s first vice president and Ohio State secretary.
+Moss Vann is an active community volunteer and has served on the board of the African-American Community Fund of The Dayton Foundation and is a member of the Association of Fundraising Professionals, Council for the Advancement and Support of Education, Operation Crossroads African Alumni Network and Delta Sigma Theta Sorority, Inc. Dayton Alumnae Chapter’s first vice president and Ohio State secretary.
 She also is a member of the Leadership Dayton Class of 2008 and a 2005 recipient of the 40 Under 40.

 About The Dayton Foundation